GerbenAaltink/mic/mvp.md

 # Project description
 Simple application for registration of device usage.
 Device types, devices and locations are manageable using the django admin.
 For registration of usage percentage is a rest api available.
+For REST endpoints the Django Rest Framework will be used.

 ## Application API